-Buy your Saturday night Lotto tickets right here !
+Buy your Saturday night Lotto tickets and check Lotto results right here !

 They call Saturday Lotto "Tattslotto" in Victoria, Australian Capital Territory, Northern Territory and Tasmania.
 It's called "X Lotto" in South Australia, "Gold Lotto" in Queensland and just simply Lotto or Saturday Lotto in Western Australia and New South Wales.
 Sure it's a game of many names, but they all still refer to the same thing, Australia's weekly Saturday draw.